atlassian/extract-react-types/readme.md

 ## Contribute

-Pull requests, issues and comments welcome
+Pull requests, issues and comments welcome - please read our [contributing guidelines](./contributing.md) and our [code of conduct](./code-of-conduct.md).